-⇒ The International Commission on Radiological Protection (ICRP) adopts the linear non-threshold (LNT) model as a simple and reasonable assumption for the purpose of radiological protection.
+⇒The International Commission on Radiological Protection (ICRP) adopts the linear non-threshold (LNT) model as a simple and reasonable assumption for the purpose of radiological protection.

 Disputes over the appropriateness of adopting the linear non-threshold (LNT) model for the evaluation of risks of stochastic effects for radiation below 100 mSv have not been settled scientifically.
 For example, in 2006, the National Academy of Sciences (NAS) publicized its position that the LNT model is scientifically appropriate, stating that there is epidemiological evidence to prove that radiation below 100 mSv also increases cancer risks.
-In 2017 onward, papers have been published such as one showing the dose-effect relation in a low-dose region of 100 mGy or lower1+2 and one stating that it is impossible to rule out threshold models.^{1}
+The National Council on Radiation Protection and Measurements (NCRP) states that available epidemiological data broadly support the LNT model in its comment in 2018.
+1 In 2017 onward, papers have been published such as one showing the dose-effect relation in a low-dose region of 100 mGy or lower^{2,3} and one stating that it is impossible to rule out threshold models.2